Quickstart: Create and deploy a Copilot Studio copilot

 Each option is presented in the copilot chat as a multiple choice button to the user.

-6. View the whole dialog tree in the authoring canvas to understand the conversation flow.
+6. To help understand the conversation flow, view the whole dialog tree in the authoring canvas.

 The dialog tree creates separate paths in the conversation, depending on the customer's response.
 This path leads the customer to the best resolution for each user response.